TMCheah/JsonDecoder/README.md

 5. The right panel will display values for terminal nodes (strings, numbers, booleans, or null).
 6. Use the "Back" button to return to the previous level in the JSON hierarchy.
 7. Click "Reset" to return to the top level of the JSON structure.
+8. To search within the JSON:
+   - Enter a key in the "Search Key" text box and click "Search Key" to find all occurrences of that key.
+   - Enter a value in the "Search Value" text box and click "Search Value" to find all instances of that value.
+   - Use both text boxes and click "Combined Search" to find specific key-value pairs.
+   - Search results will be displayed in the right panel, showing the path and value of each match.

 ## Technical Details